PKU-Alignment/omnisafe/docs/source/start/usage.rst

         <script async id="asciicast-qCptIXhxYB2MWEytijrriVhUm" src="https://asciinema.org/a/qCptIXhxYB2MWEytijrriVhUm.js"></script>

 .. hint::
     The above command will generate a configuration file ``train_config.yaml`` in the ``saved_source`` directory.
-We have provided an example showingthe file layer of the configuration file.
+We have provided an example showing the file layer of the configuration file.
 You can customize the configuration of the algorithm in this file.

 Run Benchmark
 -------------